 Mkongo Agricultural Youth Camp - Rufiji, Tanzania

 The Mkongo Agricultural Youth Camp is a collaborative project implemented by SUGECO - with organizations such as the Food and Agricultural Organization of the United Nations (FAO UN), the Rufiji Basin Development Authority (RUBADA) and the Rufiji District Council, as key stakeholders.
 The camp, located in the Rufiji district, is surrounded with arable land totaling 262 acres as well as the RUWE Lake; it is also proximate to the Rufiji river, which surrounds fertile land suitable for irrigation projects and agricultural development.
-The project was awarded to SUGECO by FAO with a budget of USD $ 98,946 for eighty months, starting May 2016.
+FAO is providing ongoing support to the project.

-During the 2016/17 year, over 261 youth, recruited from various districts all over Tanzania, benefited from the Youth Hands On Agribusiness Skills Training at the Mkongo Agricultural Youth Camp.
-The training was delivered using real farm field-work; these ‘in-the-field’ demonstration sessions incorporated 80% practical sessions and 20% theoretical class-based training.
+Each year approximately 250 youth are recruited from various Districts all over Tanzania and benefit from the Youth Hands On Agribusiness Skills Training at the Mkongo Agricultural Youth Camp.
+The training is delivered using real farm field-work; these ‘in-the-field’ demonstration sessions incorporated 80% practical sessions and 20% theoretical class-based training.

 This year, training sessions for youth passionate about agri-business and entrepreneurship will be held once again at the Mkongo Youth Agricultural Camp; the training will focus on subjects ranging from horticulture, bee-keeping, Poultry and Goat/Rabbit Farming.
 Whilst at the camp, SUGECO’s experienced trainers promoted self-employment and entrepreneurial mind-sets, helped to enhance youth agri-business skills as well as increased youth exposure to innovative agricultural techniques and practical opportunities.